 Buff/scarf or similar to cover nose and mouth

-High-quality flashlight with spare batteries (or second flashlight)
+High-quality headlamp with spare batteries (or second lamp)

 Whistle